vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Viśokaduādasi-saṅkalpa on 10th night of Āśv. su.
 “I shall fast

-on 11th, worship Keśava and shall partake of food the next day (on 12th )'; worship of Keśava from feet to head; a mandala should be made and thereon a four-cornered altar; place on altar a winnowing basket in which an image of Laksmi called Visokā ( that frees from sarrow ) is kept and the prayer' May Visokā destroy sorrow, confor wealth and all success '; on all nights worshipper to drink water in which darbhas are dipped; dance and song all night; honour pairs of brāhmaṇas; this procedure every month ; at end donate bedstead and gudadhenu and the śūrpa (basket) together with Laksmi image; KKV 360–364, HV I. 1075-1078 (from Pad.
+on 11th, worship Keśava and shall partake of food the next day (on 12th )'; worship of Keśava from feet to head; a maṇḍala should be made and thereon a four-cornered altar; place on altar a winnowing basket in which an image of Lakṣmi called Visokā ( that frees from sarrow ) is kept and the prayer' May Visokā destroy sorrow, confor wealth and all success '; on all nights worshipper to drink water in which darbhas are dipped; dance and song all night; honour pairs of brāhmaṇas; this procedure every month ; at end donate bedstead and gudadhenu and the śūrpa (basket) together with Lakṣmi image; KKV 360–364, HV I. 1075-1078 (from Pad.
 V. 21.
 22-80.); Mat.
 81 describes this and 82 describes Gudadhonu which is only a subsidiary part ( anga) in this

 vrata.
 Vide H. of Dh. vol. II, pp. 880-81 for gudadhenu.
-Visokaṣasthi-on M. śu.
+Visokaṣaṣṭhi-on M. śu.
 5th bath with black sesame and partake

 food made up of rice and sesame; then on 6th make a golden lotus and worship it as Sun with red karavīra flowers and two rod garments and pray for freedom from sorrow. śoka); should drink cow's urine and then sleep; on 7th donations to guru and brāhmaṇas and partake of food without oil and salt, observe silence and listen to Purāṇa works; this should be done in both fortnights for one year; at end on M. śu.
 7th donate a jar containing a golden lotus, a furnished bed stead and a kapilā cow; HV I. 600-602 (from Bhav.
 U. 38.
 1-7); KKV ( 211-212 ) gives these very verses as Visoka

 saptami.
-Visokasankrānti-When on an Ayana day or Visuva day there
+Visokasaṅkrānti-When on an Ayana day or Visuva day there

 is Vyatīpātayoga the performer should bathe in water mixed with tilas and observe ekabhakta; he should bathe a golden image of the Sun with pañcagavya and offer gandha and flowers, clothe it in two red garments and place it in a copper vessel and worship the Sun (image) from feet to head with different names of Sun, and offer arghya; one year; at end worship Sun, offer homa with mantras addres sed to the Sun, donate twelve kapilā cows or one cow if poor; secures long life, health and prosperity; this is a

-sankranti vrata; HV II.
+saṅkrānti vrata; HV II.
 742-743 ( from Skanda).
 Visokasaptami-HV I. 746-17 quotes from Bhav, thirteen verses

 on this which are the same as Mat.
 75. 1-12 ( =Pad.
 V. 21.
-235-248 ) and which are the same as the verses under Visokaṣaṣthi.
+235-248 ) and which are the same as the verses under Visokaṣaṣṭhi.

 List of vratas